loganjsch/esperanto_site/src/content/docs/ra_overview.md

 ## Where It Matters

-### Firmware / BIOS
+### Firmware & Boot Integrity

-- Traditional defenses can’t detect if firmware or bootloaders have been swapped or patched.
+If firmware or bootloaders are tampered, the OS and workloads can’t be trusted.
-- RA verifies the firmware hash against known-good values before sensitive operations.
+RA validates the measured boot process against known-good states before workloads start.

-### Hypervisor / Trusted Execution Environments
+### Hypervisors & TEEs

-- Even isolated workloads can be exposed if the hypervisor or host is compromised.
+Sensitive workloads need protection even if the broader host is untrusted.
-- RA ensures secrets and workloads only run inside **measured, trusted enclaves.**
+RA ensures they only run inside **measured and trusted enclaves** (e.g., SGX, Nitro, SEV).

-### Secrets and Key Management
+### Secrets & Key Provisioning

-- Secrets must never be provisioned into a compromised system.
+Secrets should never be released into a compromised OS or kernel.
-- RA enforces **“release only to attested states”**, protecting cryptographic material end-to-end.
+RA enforces **“release only to attested states”**, tying key delivery to verified platform integrity.

-### Supply Chain & Insider Threats
+### Edge & Distributed Nodes

-- Malware slipped in during build, deployment, or by insiders can be detected.
+Remote or IoT nodes are more exposed to tampering and weaker controls.
-- RA validates platform state continuously, not just once at install time.
+RA provides verifiable trust signals before they’re allowed to handle sensitive data.

 ---